-A Graduate Assistant working as a casual employee is paid on an annual basis or flat rate basis for work performed.
+A Graduate Assistant is an employee who is paid on an annual basis or flat rate basis for work performed.
 Graduate, research, and teaching assistantships are available to highly qualified graduate students in many academic departments.
 Graduate assistants normally carry a 6 to 9 credit hour course load and perform duties in laboratories, lecture halls, and classrooms.

 Criteria for the awarding of an assistantship may include, but are not limited to: undergraduate grade-point average, standardized test scores, past experience or training, interest in the field of study, letters of recommendation, and/or personal interview.

 If you have been awarded a graduate assistant position, you will receive a contract letter and and new hire paperwork electronically.
 If you need assistance completing your new hire paperwork please contact the Human Resources department at (716) 673-3434.
 Sign and return the contract letter to the Human Resources department.
 Please fill out the online tuition waiver form, being mindful of the number of credit hours you have been awarded for your assistantship.
 The number of credit hours you have been awarded appears on your contract letter.

 - A new full-time graduate assistant will receive an annual stipend of $6700 (plus any negotiated increases) for working 20 hours per week.

 - A new half-time graduate assistant will receive a stipend of $3350 (plus any negotiated increases) for working 10 hours per week.